773700948/Inception-model-fine-tuning-/README.md

 *   Image Preprocessing: Includes tools for loading and preparing images using tensorflow.keras.preprocessing.image.

 So this notebook is primarily for training a model from scratch using the Xception architecture and evaluating its performance

+# 📊 pridect.ipynb
+Title: (No markdown title yet — starts with code)

+### Purpose:
+This notebook seems focused on loading a pre-trained model and making predictions on a test dataset.

+### Key Components:

+*  Model Loading: Uses model_from_json to load a saved Keras model architecture.

+*  Evaluation Tools: Imports from sklearn.metrics to calculate precision, recall, F1-score, and classification report.

+*  Image Preprocessing and Prediction: Loads test images using ImageDataGenerator and prepares the test dataset.

+So this notebook is primarily for loading a trained model and running predictions on a test set to evaluate performance.

+# 🧩 Summary of the Workflow:
+### Inception.ipynb is for training the model.

+### pridect.ipynb is for using the trained model to make predictions and evaluate it.